10 Best No-Doc Business Loans for 2025

 Min.
 Credit Score | 500 |

-FundThrough offers no-paperwork invoice factoring and financing.
-You can opt to connect to your business bank account and accounting software instead of submitting bank statements.
-It's also one of the few companies that offer up to 100% advance rates and offers amounts from $500 to $10,000,000.
+FundThrough offers virtually no-paperwork invoice factoring and financing.
+You can opt to connect your business bank account and accounting software instead of submitting bank statements.
+It's also one of the few companies that offers up to 100% advance rates and amounts ranging from $500 to $10,000,000.

 And unlike many factoring companies, FundThrough doesn't require your business to sign a contract to commit to a minimum number of months of financing.
 But you need at least $100,000 in outstanding invoices to qualify, and it doesn't work with some industries, like construction or real estate.